A Bitter Pill

 When did this all start?
 The answers vary, with some tracing the start back to the beginnings of human civilization.
-The Pleistocene Overkill Hypothesis states that as soon as people began to spread over the world extinctions of the world’s megafauna began in earnest.
+The Pleistocene Overkill Hypothesis states that as soon as people began to spread over the world, extinctions of the world’s megafauna began in earnest.
 Certainly the timing looks right.
 Others put the main start of the problem at the beginning of the industrial revolution ~1750 or so.
 And that would be a logical conclusion as well.
-With that revolution and all the benefits it afforded us, resource extraction took off and human numbers, helped by medical advances which allowed people to live longer lives, did as well.
-Mass pollution of air, sea and land, previously largely unknown, began to spread.
+With that revolution and all the benefits it afforded us, resource extraction took off and human numbers, helped by medical advances which allowed people to live longer lives, did too.
+Mass pollution of air, sea, and land, previously largely unknown, began to spread.

 But according to some who have done the math, what went before merely set the stage for the convergence – in around 1950, and thereafter, the rapid acceleration – of all of these various woes.
 By that time the global apparatus was in place to begin, in essence, the raping of the planet.

 In 1999, Peter Raven, president of AAAS, or the American Association for the Advancement of Science, the world’s premier science body, stated in the Forward to the AAAS Atlas of Population & Environment: